Is the Ulster fry the best-cooked breakfast in the UK?

 The glories of soda farls and potato bread

-Although not invented there, soda bread has arguably become most closely associated with Ireland more than any other place.
+The bread is what makes the Ulster fry unique: Although not invented there, soda bread has arguably become most closely associated with Ireland than any other place.

 In fact, in recent years as people have become more health-conscious and dietary aware there has even been a shift towards – much to the horror of traditionalists – grilling and not frying.
 But it should be noted that these traditionalists, as a general rule of thumb, will only consider ingredients that can be fried in lard – automatically ruling out baked beans – for many an increasingly popular inclusion.